caramortati/C2-Beaconing-Wireshark/README.md

 ## 1. Project Overview

 This project demonstrates how Wireshark can be used to detect and analyze network traffic indicative of command-and-control (C2) beaconing.
+(C2) beaconing is a technique used by malware to communicate with an external server at regular intervals to maintain control, recieve commands, or exfiltrate data while evading detection.
 The objective is to simulate realistic attacker communication using HTTP and identify suspicious behavioral patterns through packet analysis.

 A controlled environment was created where a host repeatedly communicated with an external system over port 8080.
 Using Wireshark, this traffic was captured, filtered, and analyzed to identify indicators of compromise such as periodic communication, repeated sessions, and application-layer activity.
+This project provides insight into how SOC and IR teams support detection and investigation.

 ---